is the well-known Blue

 Controls: Single push button for power on/off and zero

 Dimensions: EVB: 65mm x 131mm x 30mm.
 Blue meter: 3.4 x 5.8 x 1.0"

 * Test lead resistance compensation.

-* Automatic power off when reading is unchanged for 3
+* Automatic power off when reading is unchanged for 3 minutes.

 * Low battery voltage warning ('b' flashes on right-hand digit).